sukhbir77/ai-model-self-driving-car-python/README.md

 - **Reward System:** The AI receives positive rewards upon reaching its goal and negative rewards when moving away from the goal or colliding with obstacles.

-- **Save and Load:** The game provides options to save the trained AI model using the save button and load a previously saved AI using the load button.
+- **Save and Load:** The game provides options to save the trained AI model using save button and load a previously saved AI using the load button.

 ## How to Run